 Interested Miss Reno Rodeo Candidates Can Learn All About What it Takes to be a Rodeo Queen at this Two-Day Clinic

 RENO, Nev.
-(January 2, 2018) – The Reno Rodeo is looking for Miss Reno Rodeo candidates who have a love for horses and rodeo culture and want to travel while serving as a goodwill ambassador to the “Wildest, Richest Rodeo in the West.”
-Those interested are encouraged to attend the Miss Reno Rodeo Queen Clinic, January 13 and 14 to learn all about what it takes to be a rodeo queen.
+(Jan.
+9, 2019) – The Reno Rodeo is looking for Miss Reno Rodeo candidates who have a love for horses and rodeo culture and want to travel while serving as a goodwill ambassador to the “Wildest, Richest Rodeo in the West.”
+Those interested are encouraged to attend the Miss Reno Rodeo Queen Clinic, January 26 and 27 at Rancharrah.

-During her reign, Miss Reno Rodeo will travel throughout the region representing the Reno Rodeo while leading programs such as the Reno Rodeo Reading Roundup.
+Miss Reno Rodeo must be poised and elegant, but not afraid to get her boots dirty.
+During her reign, she will travel throughout the region representing the Reno Rodeo while leading programs such as the Reno Rodeo Reading Roundup.
 She gets to use her influence as Miss Reno Rodeo to visit at-risk elementary schools, providing books to young students and giving them lessons on the three R’s: reading, rodeo and responsibility.
-She also gets to travel to rodeos and events across the region including the National Finals Rodeo in Las Vegas.
+She also gets to travel to rodeos and events across the region.

 Cost for clinic admission is $200 and is open to young ladies age 15-25.
 For the application and additional information, please email email@example.com, call (775) 742-2914, or check out the Miss Reno Rodeo Facebook page.